 Provide a baseline level of ITSM than can act to support ‘management interoperability’ in federated environments where disparate or competing organisations must cooperate to manage services.

-A significant work has been done on clear definition of services which are provided through EGI Production infrastructure together with EGI.eu newly created Board – Service and Solution Board.
-As a result of the work an EGI Service Portfolio has been created and lists following services as in production:
+A significant amount of effort was devoted to clarify the definition of services that are provided through EGI Production infrastructure.
+This involved the creation of a new dedicated board, the Services and Solutions Board.